 Shining a spotlight on the biodiversity value of Victoria Park / Pakapakanthi (Park 16), this new path opens during the October school holidays.
 It will showcase a protected area of remnant grasses and flowering plants that once extended throughout the South Park Lands – where you might spot the rare Chequered Copper Butterfly (Lucia limbaria).

 After not being seen on the Adelaide Plains in over 50 years, the Chequered Copper Butterfly was discovered in this section of the park in 2011.
 Why here?
 Well, to exist, this butterfly needs the Rainbow Ant (Iridomyrmex rufoniger) and the Native Sorrell plant (Oxalis perennans) – and both can be found here.
 The caterpillar is protected inside the ants nest underground, where it produces food for the ants, and the Native Sorrell is its food source.
 Another wonder of nature!

-If you miss out on the launch event the good news is that the interpretive trail markers will be on display until the end of October and can be accompanied by an activity booklet.
-Hard copy booklets can be picked up from the Customer Centre (25 Pirie St), SA Museum or cafes in Victoria Park / Pakapakanthi from the end of September.
+To make the most of your trail experience, be sure to check out the interpretive trail markers which will be on display until the end of October.
+These can be accompanied by an activity booklet – available in hard copy for collection from the Customer Centre (25 Pirie St, Monday-Friday, 8.30am-5pm), SA Museum or cafes in Victoria Park / Pakapakanthi – or download the booklet here.